-In this paper, we consider the solution of the quadratic-model trust-region subproblem in a weighted $\ell_2$ -norm.
-We are interested in solving large problems, and thus cannot rely solely on factorizations of the matrices involved.
-We thus concentrate on iterative methods.
-If the model of the Hessian is known to be positive definite and the trust-region radius sufficiently large that the trust-region constraint is inactive at the unconstrained minimizer of the model, the obvious way to solve the problem is to use the preconditioned conjugate-gradient method.
-Note that the role of the preconditioner here is the same as the role of the norm used for the trust-region, namely to change the underlying geometry so that the Hessian in the rescaled space is better conditioned.
+iterative methods.
+If the model of the Hessian is known to be positive definite and the trust-region radius sufficiently large that the trust region constraint is inactive at the unconstrained minimizer of the model, the obvious way to solve the problem is to use the preconditioned conjugate-gradient method.
+Note that the role of the preconditioner here is the same as the role of the norm used for the trust-region, namely, to change the underlying geometry so that the Hessian in the rescaled space is better conditioned.
 Thus, it will come as no surprise that the two should be intimately connected.
-Formally, we shall require that the weighting in the $\ell_2$ -norm and the preconditioning are performed by the same matrix.
+Formally, we shall require that the weighting in the l_2 -norm and the preconditioning be performed by the same matrix.

-When the radius is smaller than a critical value, the unconstrained minimizer of the model will no longer lie within the trust-region, and thus the required solution will lie on the trust-region boundary.
-The simplest strategy in this case is to consider the piecewise linear path connecting the conjugate-gradient iterates, and to stop at the point where this path leaves the trust region.
-Such a strategy was first proposed independently by Steihaug (1983) and Toint (1981), and we shall refer to the terminating point as the Steihaug-Toint point.
+When the radius is smaller than a critical value, the unconstrained minimizer of the model will no longer lie within the trust region and thus the required solution will lie on the trust-region boundary.
+The simplest strategy in this case is to consider the piecewise linear path connecting the conjugate-gradient iterates and to stop at the point where this path leaves the trust region.
+Such a strategy was first proposed independently by Steihaug [22] and Toint [23], and we shall refer to the terminating point as the Steihaug-Toint point.
 Remarkably, it is easy to establish the global convergence of a trust-region method based on such a simple strategy.
-The key is that global convergence may be proved provided that the accepted estimate of the solution has a model value no larger than at the Cauchy point (see Powell, 1975).
-The Cauchy point is simply the minimizer of the model within the trust-region along the preconditioned steepest-descent direction.
+The key is that global convergence may be proved provided that the accepted estimate of the solution has a model value no larger than at the Cauchy point (see [14]).
+The Cauchy point is simply the minimizer of the model within the trust region along the preconditioned steepest-descent direction.
 As the first segment on the piecewise-linear conjugate-gradient path gives precisely this point, and as the model value is monotonically decreasing along the entire path, the Steihaug-Toint strategy ensures convergence.

 If the model Hessian is indefinite, the solution must also lie on the trust-region boundary.
 This case may also be simply handled using preconditioned conjugate gradients.
-Once again the piecewise linear path is followed until either it leaves the trust-region, or a segment with negative curvature is found (a vector p is a direction of negative curvature if the inner product $\langle p, Hp \rangle < 0$ , where H is the model Hessian).
+Once again the piecewise linear path is followed until either it leaves the trust region or a segment with negative curvature is found.
+(A vector p is a direction of negative curvature if the inner product $\langle p, Hp \rangle < 0$, where H is the model Hessian.)
 In the latter case, the path is continued downhill along this direction of negative curvature as far as the constraint boundary.
-This variant was proposed by Steihaug (1983), while Toint (1981) suggests simply returning to the Cauchy point.
-As before, global convergence is ensured as either of these terminating points, as the objective function values there are no larger than at the Cauchy point.
+This variant was proposed in [22], while [23] suggests simply returning to the Cauchy point.
+As before, global convergence is ensured at either of these terminating points, as the objective function values there are no larger than at the Cauchy point.
 For consistency with the previous paragraph, we shall continue to refer to the terminating point in Steihaug's algorithm as the Steihaug-Toint point, although strictly Toint's point in this case may be different.